Sumitomo Pharma

+History

 The original Dainippon Pharmaceuticals (Dainippon Seiyaku) was established in 1885 by Nagayo Sensai, a graduate of Tekijuku – the first private medical school in Japan established by Ogata Kōan.
-It was set up as a wholly privately-owned company funded by individuals from Tokyo and Osaka, with the land and buildings lent by the government.
+It was set up as a wholly privately owned company funded by individuals from Tokyo and Osaka, with the government lending it land and buildings.
 Technical expertise for the enterprise was provided by Shibata Shokei and Nagai Nagayoshi.

-The company started its operation in 1885 with equipment imported from Germany.
+The company started its operation in the same year with equipment imported from Germany.
 The main products were tincture and other similar drugs listed in the Japanese Pharmacopoeia.
 Among them was ephedrine, an anti-asthma drug invented by Nagai.
-In 1893, however, Nagai left the company and the business started to post operating losses.
-In 1898 it was acquired by Osaka Seiyaku (Osaka Pharmaceutical).
+In 1893, however, Nagai left the company and the business started to record operating losses.
+In 1898 it was acquired by Osaka Seiyaku.

+The company produced methamphetamine under the brand name Philopon during WWII for the Imperial Japanese military.

-Another origin of the company began as Sumitomo Pharmaceuticals, incorporated in 1984 as a subsidiary of Sumitomo Chemical (holding 77.8% of the share as of 2006).
+Years later, Sumitomo Pharmaceuticals was incorporated separately in 1984 as a subsidiary of Sumitomo Chemical.
 Dainippon and Sumitomo merged on October 1, 2005, to create Dainippon Sumitomo Pharma.
-As a result, Sumitomo Chemical has 50.2% ownership in Dainippon Sumitomo Pharma as of March 31, 2014.
+As a result, Sumitomo Chemical has maintained a 51%+ ownership in the company since.

+Operating without a sales foothold in North America, then-Sumitomo Dainippon Pharma acquired NASDAQ-traded Sepracor for $2.6B in 2009, renaming its new stand-alone subsidiary Sunovion in 2010.
+Under Sunovion management, Sumitomo Dainippon Pharma was able to successfully market its $2B blockbuster drug Latuda in North America, an atypical antipsychotic approved for the treatment of schizophrenia and depressive episodes associated with Bipolar I disorder.
+In addition to Latuda, Sunovion achieved other notable commercial achievements with marketed drugs such as Lunesta, Aptiom, and Brovana.